veradefi/iot-governance/docs/source/overview.rst

     returned for all clients interacting with our Hypercat endpoint.

 Both of the above mime types describe a JSON document format.

-.. rubric:: Footnotes

-.. [#f1] cURL or curl is an open source command line tool and library for
-     transferring data across the network.
-It supports a huge range of protocols, but we're just using it as a tool for making HTTP requests from the command line.
-If you have an OSX or Linux machine you probably already have curl installed on your system, windows users will have to work harder to install it.
-See: http://curl.haxx.se/